New South Wales V set: Second batch (DCM and DCT)

 The driving trailers were not used that much, due to driver complaints about an uncomfortable "kick" when the power car started to push the trailer.
 The controls in the DCTs were gradually stripped and used to replace defective controls in the DCMs.
 In 1990 DCT 9034 was refurbished by CityRail as a lounge car with lounge chairs and a kitchen for use as a charter car named Contura.
 It was not a success, not helped by poor marketing, and it was rebuilt as a conventional trailer (without controls) in 2000 and renumbered DET 9216.
-During the Citydecker refurbishment carried out by A Goninan & Co in the 1990s, DCT 9031-9036 had their driver controls reinstated and were recoded as DTDs allowing CityRail to introduce The River, a two-car service from Wyong to St Marys.
+During the Citydecker refurbishment carried out by A Goninan & Co in the 1990s, DCT 9031–9036 had their driver controls reinstated and were recoded as DTDs allowing CityRail to introduce The River, a two-car service from Wyong to St Marys.
 At the same time the DCMs were refurbished, receiving destination indicators and ditchlights.
 The refurbishment also saw the installation of air-conditioning in the driver's cabs of the DCMs, their lack of air-conditioning had a union ban preventing them being used as leading cars since 1995.
 DCM 8032–8036 were modified to have wheelchair seating, and recoded as DTMs.
 The DCMs that had destination indicators eventually had them removed and replaced with a metal blanking plate, after a decision not to use them on Interurban services.
 Some were withdrawn in 2011, and were scrapped in November – October 2021.

-Third batch (DIM & DIT)
+Third batch (DIM and DIT)

 From May 1981, DIM Power Cars and DIT trailers started to be delivered.
-These cars had increased seating compared with the DC series, up from 88 to 96 for the power cars, and from 92 to 112 for the trailers.
-Like earlier cars, these were targeted as U sets, indicating four-car sets.
+These cars had increased seating compared with the earlier series, up from 88 to 96 for the power cars, and from 100 to 112 for the non-driving trailers.
+Like earlier cars, these were targeted as U sets, indicating 4-car sets.
 However, later on, all double decker sets were retargeted as V sets (the V originally used only for 2-car sets) in order to distinguish them from single deck U sets.